 Students applying for the professional master’s academic program (non-thesis option) with an undergraduate degree from a major U.S. university with a cumulative GPA of 3.0/4.0 or higher may not be required to submit a GRE score.

 Meeting the minimum GPA and test score requirements does not guarantee admission.
 Test scores and GPA are just two of several important factors considered.
 Prerequisite courses may be required, depending on the student’s background.
 Students applying for the professional master’s academic program (non-thesis option) with an undergraduate degree from a major US university with a cumulative GPA of 3.2/4.0 or higher may not be required to submit a GRE score.
-Students accepted into the program with a TOEFL score between 550 and 600 will be required to take English courses at IIT.
+Students accepted into the program with a TOEFL score between 550 and 600 will be required to take English courses at Illinois Tech.
 These courses are provided at a reduced tuition rate and do not contribute credit towards graduation.
-Visit the IIT Office of Graduate Admission for admission forms and coursework details.
+Visit the Illinois Tech Office of Graduate Admission for admission forms and coursework details.